cityofaustin/Residential-Permitting/_project_steps/shed/consult.md

 All consultations take place at [Residential Plan Review](/residential/resources/contact/#residential-plan-review).

 Reviewers provide free 20 minute in-person consultations for residents who want help with general questions about their project.
-Even though you can’t submit your permit application during your consultation, meeting with a reviewer will save you time and help make the permitting process clearer and easier.
+Even though you can’t submit your permit application to a reviewer, having a consultation saves time and helps make the permitting process easier.

+For more specific issues regarding your project, consider scheduling a paid consultation.&nbsp;

 ---